Tobacco laws for artistic performances

 Applicants will also be asked to provide details of how the audience will be informed that smoking will be occurring during the performance, for

-Applications received less than eight weeks prior to the requested exemption period may be rejected due to insufficient time available to process the application.
+Applications received less than six weeks prior to the requested exemption period may be rejected due to insufficient time available to process the application.